simul/simul.github.io/gettingstarted.md

         simul::clouds::Environment *environment=NULL;
 ~~~~~~~~~~~~~~~

-Apply your trueSKY licence key (see \ref man_a_licensing for more details), and initialize the Environment instance:
+Apply your trueSKY licence key (see <man\_a\_licensing> for more details), and initialize the Environment instance:
 ~~~~~~~~~~~~~~~{.c}
         simul::base::SetLicence(SIMUL_LICENSE_KEY);
         environment=new simul::clouds::Environment();
 ~~~~~~~~~~~~~~~

 The Environment is API-neutral, it calculates and updates environment data.
-We will create a persistent \link simul::crossplatform::RenderPlatform RenderPlatform\endlink,
+We will create a persistent ::crossplatform::RenderPlatform RenderPlatform\endlink,
 whose class depends on the graphics API we use:

 ~~~~~~~~~~~~~~~{.c}